yookue/ant-buddy-pro/docs/form/InputLocale/index.en-US.md

 ### Example

-> Each `localeProps` item has its own input properties, thus you can control them as you wish, such as marking someone of them to `disabled` or `readonly`, and so on.
+> Each `popupInputProps` item has its own input properties, thus you can control them as you wish, such as marking someone of them to `disabled` or `readonly`, and so on.

+> `popupQuickTags` can custom language input items quickly.

-#### With field validation
+#### LocaleProps with field validation

 ```jsx
 import React from 'react';